abdulrahman-b0/HijrahDateTime/README.md

 - `HijrahDateSerialization.Deserializer` to deserialize the `HijrahDate` class.
 - `EarlyHijrahDateSerialization.Serializer` to serialize the `EarlyHijrahDate` class.
 - `EarlyHijrahDateSerialization.Deserializer` to deserialize the `EarlyHijrahDate` class.
-- `HijrahDateTimeSerialization.Serializer` to serialize the `HijrahDateTime` class.
+- `HijrahDateTimeSerialization.Serializer` to serialize the `hijrahdatetime` class.
-- `HijrahDateTimeSerialization.Deserializer` to deserialize the `HijrahDateTime` class.
+- `HijrahDateTimeSerialization.Deserializer` to deserialize the `hijrahdatetime` class.
 - `ZonedHijrahDateTimeSerialization.Serializer` to serialize the `ZonedHijrahDateTime` class.
 - `ZonedHijrahDateTimeSerialization.Deserializer` to deserialize the `ZonedHijrahDateTime` class.
 - `OffsetHijrahDateSerialization.Serializer` to serialize the `OffsetHijrahDate` class.